Kyrgios docked point, then game, and falls at Miami Open

 “Get me someone now!”
 Kyrgios said, then smashed his racket on the court four times.
 That’s when Bernardes issued the game penalty, putting Kyrgios down a break before the second set even started, and Sinner kept the lead the rest of the way.

-This is far from the first time the on-court antics have overshadowed play.
+This is far from the first time Kyrgios’ on-court antics have overshadowed his play.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports